ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 - Reports statistics: total tweets, threads, orphans, quote-posts, media attachments, estimated publish time
 - Identifies potential issues: tweets over 300 graphemes, unresolvable reply chains, missing media

+### 3.10 Risks, Assumptions & Dependencies

+A consolidated view of what could go wrong, what's being assumed, and what the project depends on.
+Most of these are also referenced in Section 5 (Open Questions) or Section 4 caveats; collected here for grant reviewers and prospective developers.

+**Technical risks:**

+- **Bluesky rate limits**: `createRecord` rate limits aren't formally documented.
+Empirical characterization happens in M1; if limits are tight (e.g., 100 records/minute), a 150,000-tweet backfill becomes a multi-day operation.
+Mitigation: batched cursor-resumable architecture from M0 onward.
+- **AT Protocol evolution**: Bluesky's lexicons are still maturing.
+A breaking change to `app.bsky.feed.post`, `app.bsky.embed.images`, or facet structure during the build period would require pipeline updates.
+Mitigation: pinning `@atproto/api` version, monitoring the [AT Protocol changelog](https://atproto.com/), and using deterministic rkeys so old records can be re-derived.
+- **Twitter archive format changes**: Twitter has changed its archive export format multiple times historically (which is part of why Goliath stalled).
+Current format is stable but not guaranteed.
+Mitigation: the pipeline depends on Community Archive's normalization layer when possible (CA absorbs format changes), and the local-archive ingestion path is documented as best-effort against the current export.
+- **Backdated post visibility**: It's assumed (but unverified) that Bluesky's appview displays backdated posts in chronological position on the user's profile without spamming followers' Following feeds.
+If wrong, the user-facing experience of a 150k import becomes problematic.
+Empirical test happens in M2/M3 with a small batch before full backfill.
+- **Long-text overflow**: Twitter's 280-character limit was generous for individual posts but Bluesky's 300-grapheme limit applies to a different unit (graphemes vs. codepoints).
+Some tweets that fit in Twitter's count won't fit in Bluesky's.
+Mitigation: open question on the splitting strategy; tested and decided during M3.

+**External dependencies:**

+- **Community Archive availability**: CA is a small project on Supabase.
+If CA goes offline, has its anon key rotated without notice, or substantially restructures its schema, the pipeline can fall back to local Twitter archive ingestion (Section 2.2) but loses the live-sync capability that depends on CA's browser-plugin updates.
+- **Bluesky PDS availability**: For users on `bsky.social`, downtime of Bluesky's hosted PDS pauses the pump.
+The retry queue handles transient outages; extended outages require manual intervention.
+Self-hosted PDS deployments (Section 4.1) shift this dependency to the user's own infrastructure.
+- **Twitter media CDN (`pbs.twimg.com`)**: For media not present in the local archive, the pipeline fetches images from Twitter's CDN.
+If those URLs decay or get rate-limited, some images won't migrate.
+Mitigation: prefer local archive media when available; document missing-media behavior in dry-run output.
+- **Supabase availability** (for hosted-service deployments): the prototype's state can run against self-hosted Supabase, cloud Supabase free tier, or a local SQLite/JSON fallback (see Getting Started).
+For Phase 3 hosted SaaS, Supabase cloud uptime becomes a service-level dependency.

+**Key assumptions:**

+- The user's Bluesky account exists and is functional.
+The pump does not create accounts; users create their own and provide credentials.
+- The user has either (a) a Community Archive entry or (b) a local Twitter archive `.zip`.
+Without a data source, there's nothing to pump.
+- Post-creation timestamps via `createdAt` are honored by Bluesky's appview for display ordering.
+If Bluesky changes this behavior, the migration's epistemic value (knowing when claims were made) is reduced.
+- AT Protocol's account migration mechanisms remain functional.
+Section 4.1 (self-hosted PDS) and the backer-protection commitments in licensing depend on users being able to migrate accounts off any hypothetical hosted service.
+- Most quote-tweet URLs in archives use the standard `https://twitter.com/{user}/status/{id}` format.
+Edge cases (mobile.twitter.com, x.com after the rebrand, archived URLs) need to be normalized.

+**Legal & policy considerations:**

+- The project moves the user's own public content from Twitter to Bluesky.
+Both Twitter's TOS and Bluesky's TOS contemplate users having access to and copies of their own posts.
+Hivesong isn't scraping protected content, isn't accessing other users' private data, and uses official APIs (Bluesky's `@atproto/api`, Community Archive's published anon key).
+- The retweets-of-others case may be more legally murky.
+The current scope treats retweets the user authored as carrying the user's own timestamp (when they retweeted) and the original author's content as a quoted reference.
+The exact legal classification of "quoting another user's tweet on a different platform" varies by jurisdiction.
+Mitigation: defer this to Open Questions; in MVP scope, retweets may be filtered or simplified.
+- DMs are not in scope and will not be touched even if present in a local archive zip.

 ---

 ## 4. Future Directions